-- The list of data types in Table 1, - The list of predefined symbols (constants) in Table 6, - The list of operations (instructions) in Table 7.
+- The list of predefined symbols (constants) in Table 7, - The list of operations (instructions) in Table 8.

 The list of predefined symbol keys available in the DSL.
 The keys Zero, One, Horizontal, Vertical, N4, N8, Cw, and Ccw represent constant values and are always present in a Workspace.
 Colors are only available if they appear within a given task.
 Scene is a key relative to a specific pair of demonstrations.
 FunctionalInput is a special key used by higher-order functions.